Aigerim-Zh/MechaCar_Statistical_Analysis/README.md

 * 0.6072 for Lot 2, indicating no statistically significant difference
 * **0.0416 for Lot 3, indicating a statistically significant difference at a 95% confidence level**.

-## Study Design for Additional Statistical Analysis
+## Deliverable 4.
+Study Design for Additional Statistical Analysis
 In this section, I will describe what a statistical study, comparing the performance of the MechaCar vehicles against its competitors, would look like.

 ## What metric or metrics are you going to test?